Body Is the Ground of My Experience

 At the opening, only “Green Love,” the left panel with the nude white male and black female coupling above the trees, is on the wall.
 The right panel, “Love in Black and White,” the one with the white male in tatty chainmail and the black female looking bored as her breast is grabbed, is returned to me.
 There just wasn’t room for it with so many pieces in the show, Cantor explains.
 At least she doesn’t say, “That’s not the way sex is supposed to be.”

-In contrasting white “selfie” feminism’s understanding of the body to that of contemporary black feminism, Dean’s feature essay also provides a first updating of “Olympia’s Maid.”
+Dean’s feature essay, contrasting white “selfie” feminism’s understanding of the body to that of contemporary

 . . . .
 Intuitively, the selfie still feels valuable, but the compounded male, white, and colonialist gazes that work so hard to blur Black women and femmes into oblivion have too much force behind them to leave me with enough agency both to politicize a topless mirror selfie and to believe in that politicization one-hundred percent.
 Since it has been made abundantly clear, of late, that photo or video documentation proves very little and changes even less, simply documenting the Black female body falls short.
 Maybe a selfie comes close to proving that you exist – that you are at least firmly situated in time and space — but it proves nothing else conclusive about you: this is to say that, self-documentation of Black life still seems unable to contend with the “mass of images” produced by anti-blackness’s aggressive and distributed media campaign.